2014 Westminster City Council election: Ward results

+Candidate vote shares have been calculated as a percentage of the number of electors who voted in each ward.

+The turnout figures listed below refer to the total numbers of votes cast in each relevant ward; each voter was entitled to cast up to three votes.

-The percentage of vote share and majority are based on the average for each party's votes in each ward.
-The raw majority number is the margin of votes between the lowest-placed winning party candidate and the opposition party's highest-placed losing candidate.
+The ‘majority’ number is the margin of votes between the lowest-placed winning party candidate and the runner-up party's highest-placed losing candidate.
 Starred candidates are the incumbents.